victorliafook/my-portfolio-website2.0/README.md

 ## New Version:

-Static website built using React and Twitter Bootstrap 4;
+Static website built using React and Twitter Bootstrap 4; Kickstarted using `react-create-app`

 Hosted in AWS S3;